Jax Taylor Argues with ‘Bachelor’ Nick Viall At Hotel Party

 A post shared by Jax Taylor (@mrjaxtaylor) on

 There is always something outrageous happening when Jax Taylor is involved.
 That was proven this season on Vanderpump Rules when he decided to attend James Kennedy’s party and started a whole world of trouble, including a near-physical fight.
-The things that come out of his mouth are not filtered and sometimes, the reality star just overlooks any potential hurt his actions may cause.
+The things that come out of his mouth are not filtered, and sometimes, the reality star just overlooks any potential hurt his actions may cause.
 It was made clear when he apologized to Stassi Schroeder in New Orleans in front of his girlfriend.

 If the argument between Jax Taylor and Nick Viall had gotten physical, there is no telling who would have come out on top.
 Both reality stars are in direct competition with one another, airing on Monday nights.
-Viall will be heading to Dancing With the Stars and Taylor will still remain airing on Vanderpump Rules through the reunion.
+Viall will be heading to Dancing With the Stars and Taylor will remain airing on Vanderpump Rules through the reunion.
 While it is unclear exactly what went down between the two, fans are almost certain there were words exchanged, especially because Taylor admitted to having alcohol in his system and that is never a good thing.

 [Featured Image by Rob Kim/Getty Images]